Work it!

 World café

 In Austria, a doctoral degree is considered a pathway to an academic career, but reality is different.
-The majority of graduates work in other sectors.
+Many graduates work in other sectors.
 Join us in this session and talk with alumni and alumnae from the doctoral programmes in the social sciences and the humanities who transitioned from academia to companies, government and non-profit organisations, among other fields.
 They give advice on how to leverage academic skills in non-academic contexts, highlight key qualifications essential to succeed in their professional field, and talk about how career trajectories of PhD graduates beyond academia often include staying connected to academic networks and research institutions.

 Guests: